tytydraco/yessleep/out/Im_not_paranoid_about_this_rig.md

 I joined the crew’s rituals without hesitation, my movements fluid, my voice steady.
 The numbers that once tormented me now guided me, their patterns clear and unyielding.
 The rust that spread across the installation was no longer a sign of decay but of life—a sign of the installation’s power.

 But something was different now, something deeper.
-As I moved through the corridors, I began to sense the installation not just as a presence, but as an extension of myself.
+As I moved through the corridors, I sensed the installation was not just a presence but an extension of myself.
 The walls breathed with me, the metal thrummed with my heartbeat.
-I could feel the rust creeping beneath my skin, merging with my veins, turning my blood to cold, metallic threads.
+I could feel the rust creeping beneath my skin, merging with my veins, turning my blood into cold metallic threads.
 I was becoming part of the installation in a way I hadn’t imagined, in a way that transcended mere physical transformation.

 I began to see the world through the installation’s eyes.
 The horizon wasn’t just a line—it was a boundary, a limit that the installation had to push against, expand beyond.
 The sea wasn’t just water—it was a source of life, a wellspring of energy that fed the installation’s endless hunger.
 And the crew, the people who had once been my colleagues, were no longer individuals.
 They were cells in a larger organism, each one playing a role, each one vital to the installation’s survival.

 When new workers arrived, I greeted them with the same calm detachment that Harris had once shown me.
 I saw the fear in their eyes, the confusion, and I knew it wouldn’t be long before they understood the truth.
 I had become what I once feared—a man who had surrendered to the installation, who had become a part of something far greater than himself.

-But there was no fear in that realization, only acceptance.
+There was no fear in that realization, only acceptance.
 Because when the installation decides, there’s no escape.
 It will find you, and it will take you, just as it took so many before.

 As I sit in my quarters, the thumping in the walls syncing with the beat of my heart, I realize that the installation has consumed me, body and soul.
 The man I once was—an accountant who sought order and control—is gone, replaced by something else.
 Something that understands the rhythms of this place, the hunger that drives it.

 And when my time comes, I won’t resist.
 I will go willingly, just as those before me have.
-Because that’s just the way it is.

 But now, I understand what that means on a level I hadn’t before.
 The installation is not just a machine, not just a predator.
 It’s a force, a presence that transcends the physical, something that exists outside of time and space.
 It’s a part of the universe’s fabric, a manifestation of the endless cycle of creation and destruction.